Skip to Main Content

 Definition

 One of Chaminade University’s primary responsibilities is to provide and promote a healthy and safe academic environment for all members of the university community.
-When a student’s behavior indicates that he or she may endanger the safety of self, others, or the academic environment, the university must take action.
+When current medical documentation and/or the best available objective evidence (not speculation, stereotypes, or generalizations) indicates that there is a significant risk to the safety, health, or well-being of the individual students or the university community, the university must take action.
 In order to assist students in maintaining their health and welfare, the university provides a number of services, including the Counseling Center, Campus Ministry, and Campus Security.
 The use of these services by students is encouraged so that they may remain healthy and safe.
 Whenever it becomes clear that a student is behaving in a manner that is not consistent with their emotional or physical well-being, it may become necessary for the university to take action.

 Chaminade University takes seriously all threats or behaviors that: